heiloworodl/StepMotor4windings/README.md

 ##### StepMotor4windings::StepMotor4windings(byte _pinWindingA, byte _pinWindingB, byte _pinWindingC, byte _pinWindingD);
 The constructor.
 Pass digital pins driving corresponding windings of the motor as the arguments.

 ##### StepMotor4windings::~StepMotor4windings();
 The destructor.
 Use `delete motor;`

 ##### bool StepMotor4windings::PowerIsOn();
+Returns true if the motor's power is currently on.
+Quick execution - just reading the corresponding variable.
+(The power can be switched off by the powerOff() function.
+The power can be switched on by the powerOn() function or by any of *Step functions.)

 ##### void StepMotor4windings::powerOff();
+Switching the motor's power off.
+All the windings are getting switched off.

 ##### bool StepMotor4windings::powerOn(bool waitForPeriod = true);
+Switching the motor's power on.

 ##### bool StepMotor4windings::waveStep(int8_t Direction, bool waitForPeriod = true);
 ##### bool StepMotor4windings::halfStep(int8_t Direction, bool waitForPeriod = true);
 ##### bool StepMotor4windings::fullStep(int8_t Direction, bool waitForPeriod = true);